-Overview Artix supports several different ways of obtaining an XA reso Essentially, this involves providing a pointer to the xa_switc different approaches to obtaining the XA switch are describe following subsections. h_t struct.
-The In this section This section contains the following subsections: Obtaining the XA Switch from a Global Function page 142 Obtaining the XA Switch from a Bus Instance page 143 Obtaining the XA Switch from a Switch Load File page 144
+Overview Artix supports several different ways of obtaining an XA resource manager.
+Essentially, this involves providing a pointer to the xa_switch_t struct.
+The different approaches to obtaining the XA switch are described in the following subsections.
+In this section This section contains the following subsections: Obtaining the XA Switch from a Global Function page 142 Obtaining the XA Switch from a Bus Instance page 143

+Obtaining the XA Switch from a Switch Load File